LOADING ...

 JELLON

-Jellon Graeme sat in the wood, he and he sang
+Jellon Graeme sat in the wood, he whistled and he

-Hurry up, hurry up, my pretty boy, as fast as ever you can
+Hurry up, up, my pretty little boy, as fast as ever you can

 You run for Rosy Flower before the day is gone

-The boy buckled on his yellow belt and through the he sang
+The boy buckled on his yellow and through the woods he sang

-Ran till he came to the lady's window the day was gone
+Ran till he to the lady's window before the day was gone

 Are you awake little Rosy Flower, the blood cold as rain

-You must go to the Silver Wood, though you never come again
+You must go to the Silver Wood, though you never come back

-You must go to the Silver Wood to speak Jellon Graeme
+You must go to the Silver Wood to speak with Graeme

 I will go to the Silver though I never come back again